Gold Creek Dam: Construction

-The Gold Creek Dam was the second oldest large dam in Queensland.
+The Gold Creek Dam was the second-oldest large dam in Queensland.
 Construction of the dam was approved in 1881; surveying began in the same year and was completed by April 1882.
 The dam wall was built between 1882 and 1885.
 Due to a lack of water, testing of the facilities was not completed until 1886.
 Construction was more difficult than expected and caused cost overruns and delays, which led to criticism of the Board of Waterworks.
 The construction tender was won by Ross and Dunbar based on designs developed by J. B. Henderson.
-The connection to the growing Brisbane population was by a single 16 in, cast-iron, mains pipe that was 20 km in length.
+The connection to the growing Brisbane population was by a single 16 in, cast-iron pipe that was 20 km in length.

 Unusual spillway

 Originally an unlined chute, the dam spillway was damaged during floods in early 1890.
-It was replaced by an un-reinforced concrete stepped spillway – the first of its type in the world and the precursor of modern roller compacted concrete (RCC) stepped spillways.
-The dam and its spillway system were refurbished several times including in 1974 and 2004.
+It was replaced by an un-reinforced concrete stepped spillway – the first of its type in the world and the precursor of modern roller-compacted concrete (RCC) stepped spillways.
+The dam and its spillway system were refurbished several times, including in 1974 and 2004.
 Most of the 1890 concrete stepped spillway cascade is still in use.

 Water supply

-The council had received complaints about the quality of water it was delivering from as early as 1871.
-Although water supplied from Gold Creek was deemed to be perfectly drinkable in 1883, dry spring and summer weather resulted in the water being described as discoloured, tainted and foul-smelling.
+The council had received complaints about the quality of water it was delivering as early as 1871.
+Although water supplied from Gold Creek was deemed to be perfectly drinkable in 1883, dry spring and summer weather resulted in the water being described as discoloured, tainted, and foul-smelling.
 In 1885, the construction of tanks was recommended to allow aeration and sedimentation.
-After Gold Creek dam was constructed filtration was also recommended.
-However nothing was initiated, partly due to the lack of a suitable location to treat water from both dams, and because wet weather in 1888 resulted in the number of complaints dropping to just a few.
+After Gold Creek dam was constructed, filtration was also recommended.
+However, nothing was initiated, partly due to the lack of a suitable location to treat water from both dams, and because wet weather in 1888 resulted in the number of complaints dropping to just a few.

 Access

 Gold Creek Dam is reached by traveling to the end of Gold Creek Road, off Brookfield Road in Brookfield.
-Brisbane Transport route 435 travels hourly during weekdays from the Indooroopilly Interchange to the Resthaven aged care home at 124 Gold Creek Road, approximately 5 km from the Dam.
+Transport for Brisbane route 435 travels hourly during weekdays from the Indooroopilly Interchange to the Resthaven aged care home at 124 Gold Creek Road, approximately 5 km from the Dam.
 From here to the Dam, Gold Creek Road criss-crosses Gold Creek; it is winding and somewhat narrow but generally flat and suitable for cycling or walking.
-A steep walking track gives access to the top of the dam at the eastern end; alternatively a gentle vehicle track gives access to the western end of the top of the dam.
+A steep walking track gives access to the top of the dam at the eastern end; alternatively, a gentle vehicle track gives access to the western end of the top of the dam.

 Recreation

 At the foot of the dam is a public toilet and an information board.
 The board shows a map of the dam and the walking track.
-On water activities are not permitted, even though the water is no longer used for supply.
+On-water activities are not permitted, even though the water is no longer used for supply.